group2BT5153/Group2_BT5153/README.md

 **Warning**: Please check input path before rerun a notebook to avoid error

-**Warning**: Data file "Hotel_Reviews_Kaggle.csv" appear in any folder is a subset of the original file.
+**Warning**: Data files "Hotel_Reviews_Kaggle.csv" and "Hotel_Reviews.csv" appear in any folder is a subset of the original file.
 Due to size limit, only a subset can be uploaded.
 For the full dataset, please visit: https://www.kaggle.com/jiashenliu/515k-hotel-reviews-data-in-europe